milroy777/milroy777/README.md

 - 👋 Hi, I’m @milroy777
-- 👀 I’m interested in ... front end web development
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
-- 📫 How to reach me ... rodriguesmilroy@gmail.com
+- 📫 How to reach me ...

 <!---
 milroy777/milroy777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.